nbrg-ppcu/PhaStyle/README.md

 ## Installation

-Before installing ProkBERT PhaStyle, ensure that the [ProkBERT package](https://github.com/nbrg-ppcu/prokbert) is installed.
+### Prerequisites
 We highly recommend setting up a virtual environment to isolate dependencies.

-### Prerequisites

 - Python 3.12 (recommended)